AnastasiiaIvanova/AnastasiiaIvanova/README.md

 👩‍💻  I'm currently working in the **Relive** company as a Recruiter.
 We help track and share your outdoor activities like nothing else.

 👀  Open to discuss vacancies?
-Check our open positions: https://jobs.relive.cc/
+Check our open positions: https://jobs.relive.cc/ We are remote-first company and looking for people all around Europe!

 ⚡  I love running 🏃‍♀️ and train to run my FIRST marathon later this year 🏆